SamanthaR9/SamanthaR9/README.md

 # :wave: Hi, I’m Samantha

 I’m learning data analytics and building projects in Python, SQL, and visualisation tools to develop practical, job-ready skills.
 My background is in Literature and Cinema, combining storytelling with data to turn insights into meaningful narratives.
+The following projects were completed during a Data Analysis short course which lasted around 7 weeks.

 # :file_folder: Projects